10-Minute Prep for the Most Tender Mississippi Pot Roast

 • Sprinkle in ranch seasoning and au jus mix.

-• Add 4–8 pepperoncini peppers and 2 tbsp of their brine for tang.
+• Add 4–8 pepperoncini peppers and 2 tablespoon of their brine for tang.

 • Toss in 1 sprig of rosemary and pour in ½ quart beef stock.